calindamian/Executing-R-script-inside-SQL-Server-/README.md

 ## Installation

-1. Download and install an R language runtime version on your SQL Server machine:  https://cran.r-project.org/bin/windows/
+1. Download and install an R language runtime version on your SQL Server machine from https://cran.r-project.org/bin/windows/

 2. Once you've installed R make sure you install the following packages:
       - install.packages("tidyverse")